rgwan/ztg/TG-STRUCTURE.md

 The bank-select and program change message must handled by the ZTG framework.
 When a channel receives a program change command.
 The MTL should be terminated by MIDI processor at once.
 And all channel setting must to be reset to normal for new MTL being loaded.

 If the user want to change their program dynamically and without be cutoff by the ZTG framework.
 The framework should create a new channel, remap original channel's input to dumb input and map new channel to a proper channel number.
 When the old channel's synthesis algorithm stops outputing valid sample, the old channel should be deconstructed at once or delay for several time (can be set globally).
+The question is how to implement it, using application scale remapping or framework scale remapping?

 The MTL also has to register a callback function to the framework, when the framework detects processing resource hit the limit, the framework should terminate some synthesis instance and use callback function to notify MTL there's some change.